Epibatidine: Potential medical uses

-Compared to the gold standard in pain management, morphine, epibatidine needed only 2.5 μg/kg (11.98 nmol/kg) to initiate a pain-relieving effect whilst the same effect required approximately 10 mg/kg (35.05 μmol/kg) of morphine (approx. 2,900 times the efficacy.)
+Compared to the gold standard in pain management, morphine, rodents administered epibatidine needed only 2.5 μg/kg (11.98 nmol/kg) to initiate a pain-relieving effect whilst the same effect required approximately 10 mg/kg (35.05 μmol/kg) of morphine (approx. 2,900 times the efficacy.)
 Currently, only rudimentary research into epibatidine's effects has yet been performed; the drug has been administered only to rodents for analysis at this time.

+Alleged use as a poison

+In February 2026, the UK, Sweden, France, Germany, and the Netherlands made a joint statement alleging that the death of Russian dissident Alexei Navalny was due to lethal poisoning with epibatidine by the Russian government, noting that the toxin is not naturally found in Russia.